kaanalsoy43/flexium/README.md

 # Epilogue

-*Now you have all the files/folders that you need, now if you reading this i wanna say something, there is a secret folder called "files" in the Panel script, that folder contains:*
+*Now you have all the files/folders that you need, now if you reading this i wanna say something, there is a secret folder called "files" in the Panel script (in htdocs), that folder contains:*

 - draco.rar\draco.lua = Famous Influencers ID/TC 45+
 - egitimseti.txt = Hacker Tools
 - fakeno.txt = How to buy Fake NO (+1) Tutorial
 - smsbomb.rar = SMS Bomb as usual, only works for (+90) numbers.